-3.3.2 Network Configuration Many CCAs, especially Reno-family CCAs, are designed to behave similarly in low-BDP environments.
-Hence, we need to identify network settings in which these CCAs exhibit their distinguishing behavior.
+3.3.2 Network Configuration Many CCAs, especially Renofamily CCAs, are designed to behave similarly in low-BDP environments.
+Therefore, we need to identify network settings in which these CCAs exhibit their distinguishing behavior.
 Our testbed enables us to emulate different network conditions by varying the bottleneck bandwidth, round-trip time, and the bottleneck queue size.
+Our main goal is to find a minimal set of network settings that we can confidently use to classify all 15 CCAs in Linux and identify unknown CCAs.
+We need to capture just enough cycles of CCA probing behavior that makes these algorithms distinguishable.

-We explore a few different network settings to emulate with bandwidth of 5Mbps, 10Mbps, or 15Mbps; RTT is 35ms, 85ms, 130ms or 275ms; and bottleneck queue sizes are set to approximately 1BDP.
-We choose to use relatively small bandwidth ranges because we want to ensure that our queue is the bottleneck for the connection; if queueing were to build up elsewhere in the network we would not observe useful behavior in the queue occupancy traces.
+Bandwidth setting: We choose to use small bandwidth ranges because we want to ensure that our queue is the bottleneck for the connection; if queueing were to build up elsewhere in the network we would not observe useful behavior in the queue occupancy traces.
+We test setting the bandwidth to 5Mbps, 10Mbps, and 15Mbps.